quadrismegistus/website-html/README.md

   * [Poesy](https://github.com/quadrismegistus/poesy): Tools for poetic analysis (stanzaic, metrical, and rhyme forms), written in Python.

-  * [LLP](https://github.com/quadrismegistus/llp): Literary Language Processing (LLP): corpora, models, and tools for the digital humanities, in Python.
+  * [LLTK](https://github.com/quadrismegistus/lltk): Literary Language Toolkit (LLTK): corpora, models, and tools for the digital humanities, in Python.

   * [Slingshot](https://github.com/quadrismegistus/slingshot): Python wrapper for MPI to "slingshot" a small Python or R function against the Goliath of Big Data.